mbardwell/ZeroHeapVector/README.md

 To run the example: install `g++ make`, compile with `make` and run the executable `./example{.exe}`.
 Optionally install `valgrind clang-tidy cppcheck` for static analysis and statistics.

+This is written for C++23, but can fairly easily be modified for C++11.
+See the C++11 branch for details.

 Terminology: `static_vector` == `stack_vector` == `zero heap vector`

 ## Key Results